IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 apt-get install mosquitto-clients
 ```

+## Request and Reply Topics

+Different requests and replies with xrt are made on different topics depending on the type of request or data being posted on them.
+The names of these topics can be seen and set in the device service configuration file.

 ## Device Management

 Device management requests will be made on the `RequestTopic` and the response to the request indicating the success of the operation will be received on the `ReplyTopic`.
-The names of these topics can be seen and set in the device service configuration file.

 ### Remove the device
 Since, with the example, a device has already been added to the device service with a schedule running we will first remove the device to give ourselves a clean slate.